hhvm/user-documentation/guides/hack/11-built-in-types/61-null.md

 }
 ```

-You can use `null` to define an class implementing this interface,
+You can use `null` to define a class implementing this interface,
 making it clear that you don't care about the argument to `startAt`.